figureland/statekit/README.md

 ### `persist`

 The persist will wrap a signal and persist its value to a storage API (synchronously).
 The storage API is supplied as the second argument.
-This package provides a `typedLocalStorage` method that uses [superjson](https://github.com/blitz-js/superjson) to safely storage objects with a wider range of supported types than `JSON.stringify()`.
+This package provides a `typedLocalStorage` method that uses [superjson](https://github.com/blitz-js/superjson) to safely store data in LocalStorage (with a wider range of supported types than `JSON.stringify()`).
 If we want to persist in a type-safe way, we need to supply some extra information.

 - `name` provides the path for the storage key.
 So, for example `['my','example','1']` would produce the key `my-example-1`.
 - `validate` returns a boolean checking that the value in storage is of the same type as the signal.
-- `fallback` is a value to immediately set in the store if nothing valid is found.
+- `fallback` is a value to immediately set in storage if nothing valid is found.
-- `interval` is a way of improving throttling the storage of values, useful if you are sending many updates to a signal and don't need to guarantee they are always up to date.
+- `interval` is a way of throttling the storage of values; useful if you are sending many updates to a signal and don't need to guarantee they are always up to date.

 ```typescript
 import { type PersistenceName, typedLocalStorage } from '@figureland/statekit/typed-local-storage'